 With the exception of the risks from the volcanoes, all other risks identified in this assessment have impacts anywhere in Vanuatu.
-The impacts of the disasters linked with these risks are mostly determined by the population density and infrastructure involved, which is the more developed area.
+The impacts of the disasters linked with these risks are mostly determined by the density of the people and infrastructure involved, which is the more developed area.
 Nevertheless, most (externally funded) projects seem to focus on the least developing areas.
 This will not improve Vanuatu's position as the "most risky" country in the world.